First order endotactic reaction networks: Endotacticity of first order reaction graphs

 \underline{Case II.} $\supp_+w=\emptyset$.
 Since $w\neq0$, we have $\supp_-w\neq\emptyset$.
 Then $\{0\}\cup\{e_j\}_{j\in J\setminus\supp_-w}$ consist of all $w$-maximal sources in $\cV_+$.
 We will prove by contraposition that $\cV_{w,+}$ contains an element in $\{0\}\cup\{e_j\}_{j\in J\setminus\supp_-w}$.
 Suppose $\cV_{w,+}\cap \bigl(\{0\}\cup\{e_j\}_{j\in J\setminus\supp_-w}\bigr)=\emptyset$, i.e., $\cV_{w,+}\subseteq\{e_j\}_{\supp_-w}$.
 Since $0\notin\cV_{w,+}$, by the definition of $K$, we know $K\subseteq J\setminus\supp_-w$, which further implies that $K\neq J,\ \supp_-w\neq J$, and by Lemma~\ref{le:path-back-to-0}, $\supp_-w\subseteq L$.
 By Lemma~\ref{le:path-back-to-0} and induction, we know that there exists $e_{k_0}\ce{->}e_{\ell_0}\in\cE$ for some $k_0\in K$ and $\ell_0\in \supp_-w$.
 Analogous to Case I, one can show that $e_{k_0}\ce{->}e_{\ell_0}\in\cE_w$ and $e_{k_0}\in\cV_{w,+}$, which contradicts with $\cV_{w,+}\cap \{e_j\}_{j\in J\setminus\supp_-w}=\emptyset$.

 \end{proof}

 \begin{remark} \begin{enumerate} \item[(i)] For higher order endotactic reaction graphs $\cG$, \emph{homogeneity of $\cG$ may neither imply zero deficiency nor weak reversibility}.
 For instance, consider the second order reaction graph $2S_1\to S_1+S_2\ce{<-[]} 2S_2$, which is endotactic and homogeneous, but is of deficiency 2 and not weakly reversible.
 Nevertheless, it does have a WRDZ strong realization: $2S_1\ce{<=>[][]}2S_2$. \item[(ii)] Different from the criterion \cite[Proposition~4.1]{CNP13} for $2$-dimensional reaction graphs, the test set $\mathcal{A}$ for first order reaction graphs is \emph{independent} of the reaction graph. \item[(iii)] $\cA$ seems to be a \emph{minimal} test set for endotacticity of first order reaction graphs, (at least for those of \emph{few} species) in the sense that for any proper subset $\widetilde{\cA}$ of $\cA$, $\widetilde{\cA}$-endotacticity does not imply endotacticity.
 For instance, for $d=1$, $\{1\}$ and $\{-1\}$ are the only two non-empty proper subsets of $\cA=\{1,-1\}$.
 However, $0\ce{->[]} S_1$ is $-1$-endotactic but not $1$-endotactic and $S_1\to 0$ is $1$-endotactic but not $-1$-endotactic.
 This shows $\cA$ is minimal in the above sense in this case.
-In general it could be \emph{non-trivial} to determine a minimal test set for endotacticity, even for first order reaction graphs. \end{enumerate}\end{remark}
+In general it could be \emph{non-trivial} to determine a minimal test set for endotacticity, even for first order reaction graphs. \item[(iv)] Based on Theorem~\ref{thm:A-endotactic=endotactic} and Lemma~\ref{le:path-back-to-0}), it has been proved in a companion work \cite{X24b} that \emph{every first order endotactic stochastic mass-action system is essential and exponentially ergodic}. \end{enumerate}\end{remark}